Sinnamon Memorial Uniting Church: Heritage listing

-Sinnamon Memorial Uniting Church was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.
+Sinnamon Memorial Uniting Church was listed on the Register of the National Trust of Australia (Queensland) on 24 November 1980; included on the Queensland Heritage Buildings Protection Act (1990) schedule; listed on the Queensland Heritage Register on 21 October 1992; and subsequently, in 2000, listed on the Brisbane Heritage Register.

+When listed on the Queensland Heritage Register in 1992, it satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

-Rocks Road Sinnamon Memorial Uniting Church is significant for its social and spiritual role in the evolution of the Seventeen Mile Rocks area as a close-knit farming community in the second half of the 19th century.
+The Rocks Road Sinnamon Memorial Uniting Church is significant for its social and spiritual role in the evolution of the Seventeen Mile Rocks area as a close-knit farming community in the second half of the 19th century.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 The building is important for its contribution to a rare surviving rural landscape in Brisbane, created by a group of late 19th century farm houses, church, school and school house, other farm structures and farm land along Seventeen Mile Rocks Road and Goggs Road, within a highly planned late 20th century suburban district.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The building survives as a good example of a small, late 19th century rural chapel and retains a strong connection with the Seventeen Mile Rocks locality.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 In particular, the church has a close association with the Sinnamon family, who were amongst the earliest settlers in the district and have retained a strong presence in the area.